abukhmirov/Launch-Mod2-DoctorsOffice/README.md

 ** If you need help setting up the database, reach out to an instructor! **

 Please provide the QUERY (not the answer) that returns each of the following:
 1. The flight numbers for all delayed flights (i.e. not on time).
+SELECT * FROM flights WHERE on_time = false;
 2. The count of delayed flights.
+SELECT COUNT(id) FROM flights WHERE on_time = false;
 3. The sum of prices for all flights arriving to Raleigh-Durham (`RDU`).
+SELECT SUM(price) FROM flights WHERE arrive_city = 'RDU';
 4. The average price for all flights in the database.
+SELECT AVG(price) FROM flights;
 5. The average price for all flights arriving to Raleigh-Durham.
+SELECT AVG(price) FROM flights WHERE arrive_city = 'RDU';
 6. The departure city and number of flights departing from each city.
+SELECT depart_city, COUNT(id) FROM flights WHERE arrive_city = 'RDU'
+GROUP BY depart_city;
 7. The count of airlines in the database.
+SELECT COUNT(id) FROM airlines;
 8. The count of flights in the database.
+SELECT COUNT(id) FROM flights;
 9. The flight number, departure city, arrival city, price, and airline name of each flight.
 Do not return the airline ID number.
+SELECT flights.flight_number, flights.depart_city, flights.arrive_city, flights.price, airlines.airline_name FROM flights
+JOIN airlines ON airlines.id = airlines.id;
 10. The airline name, flight number, and price of each flight on the Delta airline.
 (Assume that you do not know the ID number of the Delta airline.
 In a larger database, you would be expected to memorize ID numbers).
+SELECT airlines.airline_name, flights.flight_number, flights.price FROM flights
+JOIN airlines ON airlines.id = airlines.id
+WHERE airlines.airline_name = 'Delta';

 ## Submission